Bounds on the photon sphere radius for spherically symmetric black holes in n-dimensional Einstein gravity: Upper bound on the photon sphere radius

 We first prove the existence of a photon sphere exterior to the horizon.
 At the horizon, using Eqs.~(\ref{rH}), (\ref{R}) and (\ref{prH}), we find

 Moreover, as $r\to\infty$, substituting Eqs.~(\ref{infinity}) into Eq.~(\ref{R}) together with the finite‑mass condition Eq.~(\ref{rho}) gives

 It is worth emphasizing that $\mathcal{R}(r)$ is a continuous function.
 Therefore, from Eqs.~(\ref{rh}) and (\ref{Rinfty}) we conclude that a photon sphere must exist in the region $r_H \le r < \infty$.
-This implies that there is no photon sphere in the region $r_H \le r < r_{\gamma}$ (where $r_\gamma$ denotes the innermost photon sphere), i.e.,
+This implies that there is no photon sphere in the region $r_H \le r < r_{\gamma}$ (where $r_\gamma$ denotes the radius of the innermost photon sphere), i.e.,

-To derive an upper bound, we follow the approach of Ref.~\cite{Hod:2013jhd} and introduce the pressure function $P(r)=r^np_r(r)$.
+To derive an upper bound, we follow the approach of Ref.~\cite{Hod:2013jhd} and introduce the pressure function $\mathcal{P}(r)=r^np_r(r)$.
 This construction, inspired by the four-dimensional case, will allow us to analyze the monotonicity of the radial pressure in a convenient form.
-Next, we shall deduce the behavior of $p_r$ by analyzing the properties of $P(r)$.
-Differentiating $P(r)$ with respect to $r$, we obtain
+Next, we shall deduce the behavior of $p_r$ by analyzing the properties of $\mathcal{P}(r)$.
+Differentiating $\mathcal{P}(r)$ with respect to $r$, we obtain